 No DEA agent or Board staff will ever contact physicians by telephone to demand money or any other form of payment.
 If you receive a call such as the one described, refuse the demand for payment.
 Please also consider the following:

-If the phone number of the caller appears to be the Board’s toll-free number, it is recommended that you submit an online complaint with the Federal Communications Commission (FCC) using the FCC's Consumer Complaint form or contact the Board so it can provide this information to the FCC.
+- If the phone number of the caller appears to be the Board’s toll-free number, it is recommended that you submit an online complaint with the Federal Communications Commission (FCC) using the FCC's Consumer Complaint form.

 - It should also be noted that the scam artists utilize sophisticated methods to spoof the Board’s phone numbers to make their scam targets believe that the Board’s staff is calling them directly.
 Do not fall for this.